-IRISNDT uses Eddy Current (EC), Remote Field Testing (RFT) and Internal Rotary Inspection Services (IRIS) to inspect tubes.
+IRISNDT uses Eddy Current (EC), Remote Field Testing (RFT) and Internal Rotary Inspection Services (IRIS) and Near-Field Array (NFA) to inspect tubes.

 - Eddy Current is used to inspect non-ferrous tubes.
 We detect and size cracks, corrosion, erosion and mechanical damage in austenitic stainless tubes and in copper alloys.

 - RFT is used to readily detect erosion losses in low alloy steels (ferromagnetic) and in ferritic stainless steels.
 Pits, corrosion and mechanical damage can be detected.
 RFT inspections should be followed by IRIS inspection if shallow pits or general thinning is suspected.

 - IRIS is used to detect erosion, corrosion and baffle wear in heat exchangers.
 It is used to inspect boilers, and fin fan cooler tubes. for all tube materials (ferromagnetic and paramagnetic).